-4.3 Using CDS to Measure Systemic Risk
+3.3 Using CDS to Measure Systemic Risk

 We have seen the ability of the MES and leverage of financial firms to forecast the outcome of the stress test and the equity performance during the financial crisis.
 We add to this evidence by considering the credit default swaps (CDS) data from Bloomberg for these financial firms.
-Of the 102 financial firms, 40 of them have enough unsecured long-term debt to warrant the existence of CDS in the credit derivatives market.
+On the one hand, CDS data might be preferred to equity data because CDS might better capture estimates of losses of the market value of the financial firm's assets, as opposed to just its equity.
+On the other hand, CDS data reflects the underlying value of the financial firm's debt which may be subject to government guarantees.
+Of the 102 financial firms we have looked at so far, 40 of them have enough unsecured long-term debt to warrant the existence of CDS in the credit derivatives market.
 Appendix C provides a list of the 40 firms and their type of institution.